zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * Following this guide enables REST services to be deployed on a z/OS environment.
 Deployment to a z/OS environment, however, is not required.
 As such, you can first develop on a local machine before you deploy on z/OS.

+* The API Mediation Layer provides the sample application using the Plain Java Enabler in the [api-layer repository](https://github.com/zowe/api-layer/tree/master/onboarding-enabler-java-sample-app)

 ## Configuring your project

 Use either _Gradle_ or _Maven_ build automation systems to configure the project with the service to be onboarded.
 Use the appropriate configuration procedure that corresponds to your build automation system.